Ma Rainey's Black Bottom (film): Plot

 The group finally manages to get through the first track after multiple takes, but discovers an equipment failure has caused it not to be recorded.
 The band blames Levee, who they think tripped over a wire while eyeing Dussie Mae, though it is revealed to have been damaged already.
-Their argument leads the religious Cutler to tell a story about a preacher he once knew who got stranded in a small town and was humiliated by a group of white men who tore up his Bible and forced him to dance.
-Levee brushes off the story by retorting that if there was a God, he would care for black people, which he never has.
+Their argument leads the religious Cutler to tell a story about a preacher he once knew who got stranded in a small town and was humiliated by a group of white men who tore up his Bible and forced him to dance under threat of death.
+The uncaring Levee brushes off the story by retorting that if there was a God, he would care for Black people, which he never has.
 Cutler attacks Levee in anger, and the young man forces him back with a knife while continuing to belittle his beliefs.

 The group finally finishes recording, but Ma fires Levee soon afterward, believing his reckless ambition and uncompromising attitude to be detrimental to the band.
-Levee meets with Sturdyvant about his original songs, but learns that the producer will only buy the rights and never intended to give him a deal.
-Levee subsequently suffers a mental breakdown and, after Toledo accidentally steps on his new shoes, fatally stabs him in the back with the knife.
-Cutler and Slow Drag leave in horror just as an incensed Ma storms out, leaving behind the broken Levee who embraces Toledo's corpse.
+Levee meets with Sturdyvant about his original songs, but learns that the producer will only buy the rights to the songs and never intended to give him a deal.
+Levee subsequently suffers a mental breakdown and, after Toledo accidentally steps on his new shoes, fatally stabs him in the back with the knife in a fit of rage.
+Cutler and Slow Drag leave in horror just as an incensed Ma storms out, leaving behind the broken and despondent Levee who embraces Toledo's corpse.
 Sometime later, Sturdyvant is recording one of Levee's songs with a band consisting entirely of white musicians (supposedly Paul Whiteman's Orchestra).